-While talking about difference between a ship and a boat, the first thing that comes to one’s mind is their sizes.
-Traditionally people consider a ship as a large ocean going vessel, whereas boats are comparatively quite smaller in size.
+While talking about the difference between a ship and a boat, the first thing that comes to one’s mind is their sizes.
+Traditionally people consider a ship as a large ocean-going vessel, whereas boats are comparatively quite smaller in size.

 To understand the differences between ships and boats, a number of aspects need to be taken into consideration.